 Bandits beware: In 1890s Montana, would-be mail thieves didn’t stand a chance against Stagecoach Mary.
 The hard-drinking, quick-shooting mail carrier sported two guns, men’s clothing and a bad attitude.
 As the first African American woman to carry mail, she stood out on the trail—and became a Wild West legend.
 Rumor had it that she’d fended off an angry pack of wolves with her rifle, had “the temperament of a grizzly bear,” and was not above a gunfight.
 But how much of Stagecoach Mary’s story is myth?

 Her story becomes clearer after the end of the Civil War, when she was freed.
-Many former slaves headed north to friendlier territory.
+Many formerly enslaved people headed north to friendlier territory.
 So did Fields, who seems to have gone up the Mississippi River working on riverboats and acting as a servant and laundress for families along the way.
 She ended up in Ohio, living a life that was well outside the norm—in a convent.

 It’s not clear how Fields discovered the Ursuline Convent of the Sacred Heart in Toledo, Ohio.
 Some accounts say she accompanied a daughter of the Warner family to the convent.
 Others say she headed there with a family friend who was a nun.